Jack Johnson: World heavyweight champion

 After Johnson's victory over Burns, racial animosity among whites ran so deep that some, including renowned American author Jack London, called for a "Great White Hope" to take the title away from Johnson.
 While Johnson was heavyweight champion, he was covered more in the press than all other notable black men combined.
 The lead-up to the bout was peppered with racist press against Johnson.
 An editorial in the New York Times ("Pugilists as Race Champions") expressed a concern that the fight would "have the deplorable effect of intensifying racial antagonisms and of making race problems more difficult of solution": If the black man wins, thousands and thousands of his ignorant brothers will misinterpret his victory as justifying claims to much more than mere physical equality with their white neighbors.
+If the negro loses, the members of his race will be taunted and irritated [provoked] because of their champion's downfall.

+Johnson refused to keep a low profile in the face of criticism of his color and character, and instead took on an excessively flamboyant lifestyle.
+He drove flashy yellow sports cars, reputedly walked his pet leopard while sipping champagne, flaunted gold teeth that went with his gold-handled walking stick, and engaged in numerous, overlapping romances with women–all of them white.

-If the negro loses, the members of his race will be taunted and irritated [provoked] because of their champion's downfall.As title holder, Johnson thus had to face a series of fighters each billed by boxing promoters as a "great white hope", often in exhibition matches.
-In 1909, he beat Tony Ross, Al Kaufman, and the middleweight champion Stanley Ketchel.
+As title holder, Johnson thus had to face a series of fighters each billed by boxing promoters as a "great white hope".
+He fought two exhibitions and three no-decisions before meeting middleweight champ Stanley Ketchel on October 16, 1909.
+The 205 1/2-pound Johnson knocked out the 170 1/4-pound Ketchel in the 12th round with a devastating right to the jaw, one of the hardest blows ever delivered.
+Five of the challenger's teeth were ripped off at the roots; Johnson can be seen on film removing them from his glove, where they had been embedded.

-Ketchel and Johnson were friends.
-The match with Ketchel was originally thought to have been an exhibition, and in fact it was fought by both men that way, until the 12th round, when Ketchel threw a right to Johnson's head, knocking him down.
-Quickly regaining his feet, and very annoyed, Johnson immediately dashed straight at Ketchell and threw a single punch, an uppercut, a punch for which he was famous, to Ketchel's jaw, knocking him out.
-The punch knocked out Ketchell's front teeth; Johnson can be seen on film removing them from his glove, where they had been embedded.